Advancing the Discovery

 In the hit identification stage, Fox Technology can be used to identify the binding sites on a target protein where small molecules or ligands interact.
 By subjecting the protein to hydroxyl radicals in the presence and absence of potential hits or candidate compounds, footprinting can reveal regions of the protein that are directly affected by the binding event.
 This information aids in the identification of the specific binding site(s) of the hit compounds, providing insights into the molecular interactions between the hit and the target.

 Fox Footprinting can provide information about the nature and strength of the interactions between hit compounds and the target protein.
-By assessing the degree of protection or modification at specific residues, the Fox System can help evaluate the binding affinity, stoichiometry, and selectivity of the hits.
-This information aids in understanding the strength of the hit-target interaction and the potential for further development.
+By detecting the specific interactions between hit compounds and target residues, the Fox System can help assess the selectivity of the hits—aiding in the understanding of the specific interaction between the therapeutic and target protein.

 Fox Footprinting can contribute to lead optimization by assisting in determining the binding mode of the lead compounds.
 By subjecting the protein to Fox Footprinting in the presence of different analogs or modifications of the lead compound, footprinting can provide insights into the binding mode and conformational changes induced by structural modifications.
 This information helps in selecting lead compounds with optimal binding modes that maximize the desired activity and minimize unwanted interactions.

 Fox Technology is valuable in Structure-Activity Relationship (SAR) studies during lead optimization.
-By performing Fox Footprinting experiments on a series of structurally related compounds, insights are derived into the relationship between the chemical structure of the lead compounds and their impact on protein structure and dynamics.
-This information aids in understanding how structural modifications influence the binding affinity, selectivity, and efficacy of the lead compounds, guiding further optimization efforts.
+By performing Fox Footprinting studies on a series of structurally related compounds, insights are derived into the relationship between lead compound chemical structure and target engagement and target response to guide further optimization efforts.

 The Fox System can help identify and map allosteric effects induced by lead compounds in the lead optimization process.
 By subjecting the protein to Fox Footprinting in the presence of the lead compound, footprinting can reveal conformational changes and alterations in protein structure and dynamics, both at the binding site and distal regions.
 This information aids in understanding the allosteric effects of the lead compounds, guiding optimization efforts to enhance the desired functional modulation.